PODI4104 Lower Extremity Functional Anatomy and Physiology

 - Typically this unit is assessed in the following ways: (1) tutorial/laboratory exercises including an essay; (2) a mid-semester examination; and (3) a final theory and practical examination.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the a final theory and practical examination component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a final theory and practical examination component.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.